 At paragraph 3.13 of the FAD, the Committee concludes that mogamulizumab is not a life-extending treatment at the end of life.
 In support of that conclusion, the Committee relies upon evidence, which it construed as indicating that the median life expectancy in patients with advanced mycosis fungoides or Sézary syndrome, after at least one systemic therapy who are eligible for treatment with mogamulizumab, but who receive standard care, exceeds two years.

-However in at least two instances, the evidence relied upon by the Committee for this conclusion is irrelevant in the context of the current appraisal or has been misquoted.
+However, in at least two instances, the evidence relied upon by the Committee for this conclusion is irrelevant in the context of the current appraisal or has been misquoted.

 The Committee refers to a study by the Cutaneous Lymphoma International Consortium (Scarisbrick J et al. Cutaneous Lymphoma International Consortium Study of Outcome in Advanced Stages of Mycosis Fungoides and Sézary Syndrome: Effect of Specific Prognostic Markers on Survival and Development of a Prognostic Model.
 J Clin Oncol 33: 3766-3773) in which the “median overall survival for people with advanced mycosis fungoides and Sézary syndrome was 63 months”.

-However the criteria for inclusion in this study were diagnosis with stage IIB-IV mycosis fungoides or Sézary syndrome after 2007 and the median OS figure of 63 months represents time from diagnosis in the trial population.
+However, the criteria for inclusion in this study were diagnosis with stage IIB-IV mycosis fungoides or Sézary syndrome after 2007 and the median OS figure of 63 months represents time from diagnosis in the trial population.
 This does not reflect the population of patients eligible for treatment with mogamulizumab, who have not just been diagnosed but have all undergone prior treatment for their condition.
 It is self-evident that survival for patients in the Cutaneous Lymphoma International Consortium study will be materially longer than that for patients eligible for treatment with mogamulizumab.

 The Committee stated that “the people in the study were from specialist centres so the large difference in survival compared with the HES analysis was concerning”.
-Therefore not only were survival data from diagnosis in the Cutaneous Lymphoma International Consortium study irrelevant to the consideration of mogamulizumab by the Committee, the fact that the Committee questioned the HES analysis based on these data was unreasonable.
+Therefore, not only were survival data from diagnosis in the Cutaneous Lymphoma International Consortium study irrelevant to the consideration of mogamulizumab by the Committee, the fact that the Committee questioned the HES analysis based on these data was unreasonable.
 (For completeness, it is relevant to note that survival from diagnosis of advanced disease in the CTCL study (5.3 years) and the HES database (around 6 years) were similar.)

 The Committee also refers to “the professional organisations’ response to technical engagement”, stating that “median survival for people with disease stage 2B and above eligible for second-line treatment in the NHS was estimated to be between 3 to 5 years”.